csmibrahim/Accessible-Learning-Analytics/README.md

 <a href="https://docs.google.com/document/d/1iX-enXoGtH964xzYxAjWnPj6sxLHdSmHUqYV6tEAOb4/edit?usp=sharing">Step-by-step guide for environment setup on Windows. </a>

 ## Files
-There are two files of code - both in ipython notebook format: functions.ipynb and ala.ipynb.
+There are two files of code - both in Jupyter notebook format: functions.ipynb and ala.ipynb.

 ## Citation
 If you use ALA's code or you take the publication as a reference for your research, please cite our work in the following way: